 As Sandra watched the tank, she saw an individual driving the same truck that she had been kidnapped in about 12 days before and immediately alerted the officers.
 Officers caught the individual named Allen Earl Fryer, 29, and the other two perpetrators were also caught.
 They were later identified as David Fryer, 24, and James Fryer, 21 of Sioux Falls, South Dakota.
 On December 1, 1973, the men were charged with four counts of murder.

-David had already pled guilty to 3 charges of murder, 1 count of manslaughter, and an open charge of murder on February 12, 1974.
+David had already pled guilty to 3 charges of murder, one count of manslaughter, and an open charge of murder on February 12, 1974.
 He was sentenced to life in prison without the possibility of parole.
 Allen and James escaped from the Lyon County Jail but got arrested in Gillette, Wyoming.
-On December 30, 1974, James was convicted of 3 charges of first-degree murder and 1 charge of manslaughter.
+On December 30, 1974, James was convicted of 3 charges of first-degree murder and one charge of manslaughter.

 Since James was already handed a life sentence without parole, the District Attorney decided to skip the rape charge to let Sandra not go through a rape trial.
 As per official court records, Allen is currently incarcerated at the Iowa State Penitentiary in Fort Madison, Iowa, while the other two brothers are serving their sentence at the Fort Dodge Correctional Facility in Fort Dodge, Iowa.